MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/get-started-create-from-data.md

 1. Click or tap the next arrow for the record that you added, and then click or tap the trash icon to delete that record.

 ## Next steps
 Customize the default browse screen to better suit your needs.
+For example, you can sort and filter the list by product name, not category.

 > [!div class="nextstepaction"]
 > [Customize a default browse screen](customize-layout-sharepoint.md).